DanialAroff/brainbox/README.md

 - Check `CHROMA_HOST` and `CHROMA_PORT` in `.env`

 ### Embedding service errors
-- Verify LM Studio is running with an embedding model loaded
+- Verify your embedding service (LM Studio or llama.cpp) is running with an embedding model loaded
+- For llama.cpp, ensure you started the server with the `--embedding` flag
 - Check `LMSTUDIO_URL` in `.env`
 - Test the endpoint: `curl http://127.0.0.1:1234/v1/models`